VictoriaShalabaeva/Accardo-Lab/README.md

 ### Features Left to Implement

 - a *Scroll Back To Top Button*.
-This feature would be particularly useful in the *Publications* page as it is rather long.
+This feature would be particularly useful on the *Publications* page as it is rather long.

 - a *Search Bar* through which a user can search content of their concern within the website.

+- an automatically adjustable font-size in the *News* section or a Modal function.
+The cards containers have the same size but the text contant is different in lenght.
+An automatically adjustable font-size or a Modal function could allow to keep a shorter cards height.

 ## Technologies Used